rhysbrooks1/CS321-002-s25-team-09/README.md

 contains lots of important data pertaining to the details of an activity.
 Note that this file is hosted on Google Drive as it is larger than files allowed on GitHub.
 Since we only need a select few keywords to use within our BTree keys, it is easiest to strip the file to only the necessary items.
-Below is a snippet from a stripped version of the above log file that will be used to create the appropriate BTrees.
+Below is the stripped version of the snippet from the log file (shown in the previous section) that will be appropriate for creating our BTrees.

 ```
 12/12 18:46:17 Accepted suyuxin 218.18.43.243